engartst/engartst.github.io/works/theSummitOfLife/theSummitOfLife.md

+# The Summit of Life

-Composed for the Fairbanks Summer Arts Festival -- Fairbanks, AK.
+## Composed for the Fairbanks Summer Arts Festival -- Fairbanks, AK.